jdj3jdj/BadStick/README.md

 ## Key Features

-- **Automated USB Formatting:**
+- **USB Formatting:**
-  - Automatically formats the USB stick to FAT32 with the correct partition and file system settings required by the Xbox 360
+  - Automatically format your USB stick to FAT32 with the correct partition and file system settings required by the Xbox 360

 - **BadUpdate Payload Installation:**
   - Installs the official free trial version of *Rock Band Blitz* — a key component needed to trigger the BadUpdate exploit